-The term “unearned income” (U.I) refers to the income generated through sources other than the traditional source of employment.
-The sources for such income include interest income earned on deposits, dividends from stock investment, income from a rented property, gifts and contributions, etc. The taxation for U.I is quite different to that of earned income and the tax rate also varies quite a lot based on the sources of such income.
+The term “unearned income” (U.I.) refers to the income generated through sources other than the traditional source of employment.
+Such income sources include interest earned on deposits, dividends from stock investment, income from a rented property, gifts and contributions, etc. The taxation for U.I. is quite different from that of earned income, and the tax rate varies considerably based on such income sources.

 Explanation of Unearned Income

-The underlying difference between unearned income and earned income stems from the way each income is earned.
+The underlying difference between unearned and earned income stems from how each income is earned.
 Typically, earned income refers to the money paid to an individual against his/ her employment, profit generated from a business, or extra cash earned from a side hustle.
-On the other hand, U.I is exactly the opposite of that of earned income as it is expected to be generated without any kind of physical effort.
-In other words, it can be said that U.I is the money generated from money.
+On the other hand, U.I. is the opposite of earned income as it is expected to be generated without physical effort.
+In other words, it can be said that U.I. is the money generated from money.

 Examples of Unearned Income

 Let us take the example of David to explain the computation of unearned income.
-During the year 2019, David was able to generate U.I from several sources.
+During the year 2019, David was able to generate U.I. from several sources.
 He earned interest income at the rate of 4% on his bank deposits of $20,000.
-He also sold his house worth $50,000 for $60,000 resulting in capital gains.
-Further, he was unemployed during the year and received $3,500 in the form of an unemployment allowance.
-Determine the U.I earned by David during 2019.
+He also sold his house worth $50,000 for $60,000, resulting in capital gains.
+Further, he was unemployed during the year and received $3,500 as an unemployment allowance.
+Determine the U.I. earned by David during 2019.

 - Given, Interest rate = 4%